Quantum teleportation between simulated binary black holes: Conclusions and Discussion

 Future work may focus on extending these results to higher-dimensional systems, and investigating the interplay between scrambling dynamics and other quantum error correction protocols in holographic settings.
 Additionally, while we have offered strong numerical evidence of this optimal scrambling, an analytic proof remains elusive.
 We hope to further analyse the low energy, effective physics of the model using a field theory approach such a bosonisation, to derive the optimal scrambling result we have demonstrated numerically.
-Finally, a quantum circuit realisation of this model would present the opportunity demonstrate the optimal scrambling effect experimentally.